wootencl/apidocs-v4/source/includes/_files.md

 | Endpoint | HTTP Method | Description                                                         |
 |:---------|:------------|:--------------------------------------------------------------------|
 | /files/  | POST        | Submit an X12 file to the specified trading partner for processing. |

+The /files/ POST returns a files activity object.
+For reference take a look at the activites response object [above](#activities_response).